guidesmiths/node-madgex/README.md

     console.log(data);
 })
 ```
 Each billingApi method takes an optional parameters object and typical callback.
 You can determine the available parameters names by inspecting the equivalent methods handlebars template (see ./lib/soap-templates/*.hbs).
-Working out the parameters to pass still requires a degree of ~~clairvoyance~~ experience as the Madgex documentation is incomplete, the WSDL loose and the errors messages misleading.
-The billingApi also lacks the ability to retrieve jobs and recruiters making it impossible to discover the API by quering existing data, and to verify that creates / updates worked as expected.
-You wouldn't want things to be easy now would you?
+Working out the parameters to pass still requires a degree of experience however.

 On the plus side responses stripped of their SOAPiness and converted to camelCased json.
 Integers, floats and booleans are parsed, so instead of